 J. Thomas R. Higgins

-Painting for Thomas Higgins is an active and intuitive process of participating in natural spaces.
-By working primarily on site through direct sensory experience, he seeks a mode of trenchant, painterly realism.
-Of fundamental interest is the visual complexity of bogs and other ecosystems that inspire his pursuit of the miraculous in the commonplace.
-Through his expressive mark-making and gestural brushstrokes, Higgins strives for the point when all of the elements have meshed into an essential, emotive image.
+Painting for Tom Higgins is an active and intuitive process of participating in natural spaces through direct sensory experience.
+Through his expressive mark-making and gestural brushstrokes he strives for the point when all of the elements have meshed into an essential, emotive image.

 (Click image to enlarge; cursor over enlarged image for details)